DJI Osmo Nano vs Insta360 GO Ultra | 4K Mini Camera - Comparison Review

 I've made a comparative video about night photography.

-There's always been a clear difference between the Insta360 and DJI in low-light situations: the Insta360 specializes in dark detail, while DJI's lighting is often overpowering.
-But the Osmo Nano is a revelation - its image quality in low-light conditions is also surprisingly good.
+Insta360 and DJI have always performed differently in low-light conditions: Insta360 excels at handling shadow details, while DJI's lighting rendering is often too intense.
+However, the DJI Osmo Nano is quite impressive—its image quality in low-light conditions is surprisingly good.

-Is the GO Ultra better in terms of color reproduction and detailing (including stereoscopic images)?
-Objectively, yes, but compared to past DJI products, the Osmo Nano has narrowed the gap to almost negligible.
+Does the Insta360 GO Ultra excel in color reproduction and detail rendering (including image depth)?
+Objectively speaking, it does, but compared to previous DJI products, the DJI Osmo Nano has narrowed this gap to an almost negligible level.

-It's worth noting that even when walking or running in extremely dark environments, the Osmo Nano does not suffer from flickering, a common problem in the past, and has excellent stability.
+It is worth mentioning that even when walking or running in extremely dark environments, the DJI Osmo Nano does not suffer from flickering, which is a common problem in the past, and has excellent stability.

 FOV Field Angle

-The GO Ultra has a maximum wide angle of 156°, the same as the GoPro HERO 13, while the Osmo Nano is slightly narrower with a POV of 143°.
-Below is a comparison of the maximum POV in "Image Stabilization Standard Mode".
+The GO Ultra has a maximum wide angle of 156°, the same as the GoPro HERO 13, while the DJI Osmo Nano is slightly narrower, with a POV of 143°.
+Below is a comparison of the maximum angle of view in "Image Stabilization Standard Mode".

-After shooting in the same scene, I edited a clip that clearly shows the difference.
-In the action of jumping and stretching his legs towards the camera, GO Ultra's field of vision is clearly wider, creating more dynamic tension and visual impact.
+After shooting in the same scene, I edited a clip that clearly shows the differences.
+In the action of jumping and extending the legs towards the camera, the Insta360 GO Ultra has a significantly wider field of view, creating a stronger dynamic tension and visual impact.

 The wider the FOV, the more impressive the sense of spatial extension in the image.
 If you often shoot extreme sports, or need to create an exaggerated perspective effect, this difference deserves special attention.